zzonyo/trust-docs-test/source/index.html.md

 You can manage your API Key <a href='https://www.hbg.com/zh-cn/apikey/'>here</a>.

-Every user can create at most 5 API Key, each of them has three permissions:
+Every user can create at most 20 API Keys, each can be applied with either permission below:

 - Read permission: It is used to query the data, such as order query, trade query.
 - Trade permission: It is used to create order, cancel order and transfer, etc.